RBusarow/Dispatch/README.md

 [runBlockingProvided] is really just delegating [runBlocking], but creates a [CoroutineScope] which includes  `TestDispatcherProvider`, so "io" here is really a `TestCoroutineDispatcher`.

-There's also [runBlockingTestProvided], which delegates to [runBlockingTest][kotlinx.runBlockingTest] but creates a [TestCoroutineScope] which includes the [TestDispatcherProvider].
+There's also [testProvided], which delegates to [runBlockingTest][kotlinx.runBlockingTest] but creates a [TestCoroutineScope] which includes the [TestDispatcherProvider].

 ``` kotlin
 class Subject {